RunitzTheDev/PHP_AutoDBCreator/README.txt

 ***EXAMPLE END***

-The class takes 3 optional parameters:
+The class takes 4 optional parameters:
+	+$calculateValue [default = true]: Boolean Indicator of whether you wish Excel formulas to be calculated or be imported verbatim
-	+$replaceSpaces: the string used to replace spaces in Column Names and Table Names +$lower: Boolean Indicator of whether you wish the Column Names and Table Names are in lower case +$dateFormatString: the string indicating the format of any Date values (please refer to PHPExcel SharedDate documentation for available options)
+	+$replaceSpaces [default = "_"]: the string used to replace spaces in Column Names and Table Names +$lower [default = true]: Boolean Indicator of whether you wish the Column Names and Table Names are in lower case +$dateFormatString [default = "Y-m-d"]: the string indicating the format of any Date values (please refer to PHPExcel SharedDate documentation for available options)

 Function:
 	+submit_file($path, $sheetStart = 0, $sheetEnd = -1): returns a 3-dimensional array representing the excel file (iterate through sheets, rows, or cells)